 When taking a multigenerational trip, families often celebrate reunions or special occasions.
 The benefits and value of taking a multigenerational holiday are many and significant – sharing the costs of accommodations, food and travel; fostering family relationships across generations; celebrating individual or family milestones; and creating memories, are among some of them.

 1. Start planning early

 So, you’ve all agreed to travel together!
 What kind of holiday is everyone interested in having?
 Is it a one-week all inclusive resort trip, a dude ranch, national park, a large or small ships cruise, or a month-long European tour?
 Are you getting together to celebrate a special family event or to explore a new vacation destination?

 Surveying the participants a year ahead of your planned departure is key to determining what kind of holiday is of interest.
 It’s the first step towards determining the where, the what, and the when.

 In planning the what part of family travel, it’s important to keep in mind the ages and physical abilities of all of the family members.
-If you’re travelling with babies or elderly parents, your mobility may be limited.
-Planning a trip that involves walking around Rome all day long together or biking along the Danube for a week may not be in the cards.
+If you’re traveling with babies or elderly parents with mobility issues, your ability to stay out for long periods of time may be limited.
+Planning activities on your multi generational vacation that involve walking around Rome or London all day long, or biking along the Danube for a week may not be in the cards.